AleKurlat/generador-cv-next/README.md

 ---

-Application programmed in React / Next.js.
+Application developed in React / Next.js.
 It allows registered users to generate their Curriculum Vitae from a pre-established template.
 The data entered by each user is saved into a MongoDB database to be able to retrieve it and continue editing.
 The API routes are integrated into the same application.
 Production version: https://genera-tu-cv.vercel.app/